Attorney at Debt Advisors Law Offices

 You might also file one to seek discharge of student loans.
 These proceedings involve presenting evidence, and outcomes vary depending on the circumstances.

 Not all debts survive Chapter 7.
-Many common financial obligations are fully dischargeable under Wisconsin and federal law.
-Such as-
+Many common financial obligations are fully dischargeable under Wisconsin and federal law, including:

 Credit card debt | Yes | Unless used for recent luxury items |